We often get similar questions posted about TI signal switch products. This list will grow as we receive more questions that have common answers.

 Typically you will find the high channel count switches in the portfolio labeled "digital bus switches" because digital buses usually have many more signal paths than analog signal paths for their common use of transmitting 8, 16, 32 bits of data.
 As TI's switch portfolio continues to expand this loose distinction between analog and digital devices are becoming irrelevant.

-Where does the exposed center pad for RGY packages connected to?
+Where does the exposed center pad for RGY and RGT packages connected to?

 Does TI have any Normally Closed switches when Vcc = 0V ?